← Previous · All Episodes · Next →

 Matt Heywood:

-To do multiple rounds of prototypes, multiple rounds of funding, all of that to get to where it needs to be to be something that you can sell.
+To do multiple rounds of prototypes, multiple rounds of funding, all of that to get to where it needs to be.
+To be something that you can sell.
 Yeah.
-It's a it's a lot of work.
+It's a lot of work.
 So it's cool to see that start to finish process.

 Katy DeCoste: